50wpmHardstuck/Apple-Scrumdinger/README.md

 # Apple-Scrumdinger

-My progression in the Apple SwiftUi tutorial building their Scrumdinger app from sratch
+My progression in the Apple SwiftUi tutorial building their Scrumdinger app from scratch